 First, because ownership of a Unitary Patent can only be transferred in respect of all ‘UP-space’ countries, such transfer must be governed by a single legal framework.
 When there are two or more co-applicants, this will be the national law of the country of residence or principal place of business of the co-applicant mentioned first (insofar this place is in the ‘UP-space’).
 For example, if the residence of your organisation is in Belgium – which is a ‘UP-space’ country – and you prefer the transfer of ownership of your later UP patent to be governed by Belgian law, you may want ensure that you are mentioned first in the list of co-applicants when the application is filed, so that in the granted patent you will be mentioned as first in the list of co-patentees.

-Second, because the decision whether to request a Unitary Patent or a “classic” EP patent, and the decision whether to opt-out such “classic” EP patent from UPC competence (see below) will need to be taken at a later date, you may want to agree with your co-applicants already at an early stage on how (by whom) these decision will be made.
+Second, because the decision whether to request a Unitary Patent or a classic EP patent, and the decision whether to opt-out such classic EP patent from UPC competence (see below) will need to be taken at a later date, you may want to agree with your co-applicants already at an early stage on how (by whom) these decisions will be made.

 The above explanations are for information purposes only and must not be taken as a definitive statement of the law or practice.
-Please also check out our general information under The Unitary Patent and The Unified Patent Court or send an email to email@example.com.
+Please also check out our general guidance under the separate tab here or send an email to email@example.com.